wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 If you don't have a `workspace` directory, then create one, so that you can house your Django projects and other code projects within this directory.
 We will refer to your `workspace` directory in the code as `<workspace>`.
 You will have to substitute in the path to your `workspace` directory, for example: `/Users/leifos/Code/` or `/Users/maxwelld90/Workspace/`.

-I> ### Windows Note
+I> ### Running Windows?
 I>
-I> On Windows you may have to use the full path to the django-admin.py I> script, for example:
+I> On Windows, you may have to use the full path to the `django-admin.py` script, for example:
 I>
 I> `python c:\python27\scripts\django-admin.py startproject tango_with_django_project`
 I>